15 Ways to Overcome Your Fears of Writing a Book

 15) It’s Never Too Late to Start

 If you’re worried that it is too late to start writing, it’s not.
-Take a look at this infographic of famous writers and when they began writing.
 The first step is to, “Just write!”

 Do you have any fears that are keeping you from writing a book that I didn’t discuss?
 Let me know in the comments.

 Do you want to start your book today?
 Get on the fast track to getting published, click the button below to reserve your spot in my upcoming webinar!

 About Brian Tracy — Brian is recognized as the top sales training and personal success authority in the world today.
 He has authored more than 60 books and has produced more than 500 audio and video learning programs on sales, management, business success and personal development, including worldwide bestseller The Psychology of Achievement.
 Brian's goal is to help you achieve your personal and business goals faster and easier than you ever imagined.
 You can follow him on Twitter, Facebook, Pinterest, Linkedin and Youtube.